Leonardo da Vinci drawings were but a few of his many contributions during his lifetime.

 I see this quality in Leonardo da Vinci drawings as well and very much enjoy it.

 Perhaps during our next drawing session, we can ask ourselves: What can I slightly exaggerate in order to enhance the character of my drawing?

 Leonardo constantly drew studies.

 He recorded his observations and inventions in 13,000 pages of drawings and notes!
 Looking at these sketches, you can see his incredible desire to truly understand what he was looking at and drawing.
 The next time we are about to jump into a new drawing, perhaps it would benefit us to first draw a few studies of our own!

 These are but a few of the countless lessons we can learn from Leonardo da Vinci drawings.
 We haven't even begun to talk about his compositions...
-But we will leave that for another page!
+But we'll leave that for another article!